 “Judged from a moral perspective, this action portrays for me the moral law being carried out in complete contradiction of instinct.
 Judged aesthetically, it portrays to me the moral capability of a human being, independent of all coercion by instinct.”

 Schiller’s Kantian interpretation of tragedy also offers one way to resolve the paradox of tragedy, namely, why we enjoy the upsetting events that tragedy depicts: it is painful to see how determined bodies are destroyed by fate but pleasurable to see how fate cannot destroy the moral action of souls.
 But we need not rely on tragic drama alone.
 The actual world offers us plenty of examples of people pursuing the good undeterred by physical might.
 And these examples can be appreciated aesthetically in ways that activate our imagination, invoke the dynamic sublime, and help us become aware of our super sensible moral vocation:

-And we would certainly want to include dance, theater, cinema, literature, opera, sculpture, music, and so on.
-We could also explore ways in which the sublime can be accessed intellectually if we study subjects that push our imagination to the limit.
+Lastly, I want to add that the sublime can be accessed intellectually if we study subjects that push our imagination to the limit.
 This essay itself may be a case in point: studying the sublime philosophically may invoke the sublime!
 And science offers us many subjects as well.
-Earlier we saw a picture of the Milky Way above that gives us a sense of the sublime.
+Earlier we saw a photograph of the Milky Way that gives us a sense of the sublime.
 But perhaps we could just think about a set of facts that pertain to the Milky Way to get that sense as well.
-I think Joseph Campbell, in his book The Inner Reaches of Outer Space (New World Library, 2002), offers us just such a set of facts which I quote at length:
+Joseph Campbell, in his book The Inner Reaches of Outer Space (New World Library, 2002), offers us just such a set of facts which I quote at length:

 “And so now, of all the possible centers, our own earth, of course, is the only one available to us.
 Revolving on its own axis once every twenty-four hours, this operational still point is annually circling one of the several hundred billion suns that constitute our galaxy, this sun is meanwhile traveling at the rate of 136 miles per second around the periphery of our native galaxy, circling it once every 230 million years.
 The diameter of this galaxy, this Milky Way of exploding stars, is now described as 1000,000 light years, a light year being the distance light travels in one year.
 But light travels at the rate of 186,000 miles per second, and the number of seconds in a year (if I calculate correctly) is 31,557,600.
 So that if we multiply 186,000 miles by 31,557,600 seconds, we arrive at the idea of one light year, which is, namely (if again I calculate correctly), 5 trillion, 869 billion, 713 million, 600 thousand miles.
 And 100,000 of these will then amount to 586 quadrillion, 971 trillion, 360 billion (586,971,360,000,000,000) miles.
 And within this galaxy of that diameter, the nearest sun to our sun, nearest star to our star, is Alpha in Centauri, which is about 4 light years, which is to say, a mere 25 trillion miles, away.
 From our position in this inconceivable galaxy, when we look up at night at the Milky Way, we are sighting, as it were, along the radius of a great disk.
 The other stars that we see in the night sky are members also of this galaxy, but are situated to one side or the other of the crosscut.
 And this disk, this galaxy of which our sun is a minor member, is but one of what is know as a “local group” of galaxies, the number in our particular group being twenty: twenty Milky Ways of billions of exploding nuclear furnaces, flying from each other through spaces not to be measured, the universe (of which we speak so easily) comprising, literally, quintillions of such self-consuming stars” (4).